• Skip to primary navigation

 Air conditioners break, kids need braces, and dogs need heartworm medication.

 This is the last resort, especially if you haven’t reached the age of 59 1/2.
-Did you know, however, that there are ways that you can withdrawal your IRA without penalty?
+Did you know, however, that there are ways that you can withdraw your IRA without penalty?

 Yes, that’s right.
 Uncle Sam was generous to allow you to touch your IRA under special circumstances.
 If you need the money for one of these reasons, then you might be in luck.

-Before we continue, some words of caution.
-Just because you can touch your retirement money with no penalty, doesn’t mean that you don’t have to pay the tax.
+Before We Continue, Some Words of Caution: Just because you can touch your retirement money with no penalty, doesn’t mean that you don’t have to pay the tax.
 If you’re withdrawing money out of a Traditional IRA, you’ll have to pay ordinary income tax.
-There’s no way getting around that.
+There’s no way of getting around that.

 Paying Those Doctor Bills